theskyblockman/life-chest/README.md

 ## TODO

-- Export files/vaults to their original file or to a new file format (.lcvf or Life Chest Vault File)
+- Export files/vaults to their original file or to a new file format (.lcef or Life Chest Encrypted File)
 - Lazy loading